-- 1. A maximum of 124 credit hours earned at a community college may be applied toward a baccalaureate degree. - 2.
+- 1. A maximum of 124 credit hours earned at a community college may be applied toward a Baccalaureate degree. - 2.
 In general, only courses with letter prefixes and numbers above 100 are accepted at WOU. - 3.
-Up to 24 hours of professional-technical credits can be transferred as free electives. - 4.
-Courses in which D grades have been earned are accepted at WOU. - 5.
+Up to 24 hours of professional/technical credits can be transferred as free electives. - 4.
+Courses in which "D" grades have been earned are accepted at WOU. - 5.
 Students who have not completed all of the Liberal Arts Core Curriculum (LACC) requirements listed above at the time they transfer will be expected to complete them with courses among those specifically required of freshmen beginning their work at WOU. - 6.
-Courses numbered 198, 199, 298 and 299 and Cooperative Work Experience (CWE) credits transfer to WOU as general elective credits and are not applied to the major or LACC requirements.
-Up to 12 hours of CWE can be accepted. - 7.
-Students are encouraged to seek exemption from the Skills requirements by demonstrating proficiency through the appropriate departments at WOU. - 8.
-Students with an Associate of Arts (AA/OT) transfer degree from Southwestern Oregon Community College will be considered as having met the LACC requirements at WOU. - 9.
-Courses used to fulfill major requirements may be used to meet LACC requirements if the student earns an Associate of Arts (AA/OT) transfer degree.
+Students with an Associate of Arts transfer degree (AA/OT) from Southwestern Oregon Community College will be considered as having met the LACC requirements at WOU. - 7.
+Courses numbered 198, 199, 298, and 299 and Cooperative Work Experience (CWE) credits transfer to WOU as general elective credits and are not applied to the major or LACC requirement.
+Up to 12 hours of CWE can be accepted. - 8.
+Courses used to fulfill major requirements may be used to meet LACC requirements if the student earns an Associate of Arts transfer degree (AA/OT).
 In the absence of an AA degree, students must check with their major department to determine if courses required in the major may also be used to fulfill LACC requirements.
-Such courses may be used to meet major requirements or LACC, but not both. - 10.
-This guide is subject to change without notice and should not be regarded as a contract between Western Oregon University and students attending Southwestern Oregon Community College.
+Such courses may be used to meet major requirements or LACC, but not both. - 9.
+This guide is subject to change without notice and should not be regarded as a contract between WOU and students attending Southwestern Oregon Community College.